cdpeters/cfb-analysis/README.md

 ## **Analysis**
-Analysis is performed on the selected university's roster for the selected season.
-The following sections detail the purpose and some of the implementation of each analysis within the app.
+Analysis is performed on the selected university's roster for the selected season as chosen by the user of the app.
+The following sections detail the purpose and some of the implementation of each analysis section.
 The images below serve as examples of views within the app with `Fresno State` and `2030` selected as the university and season inputs respectively.

 ### **Roster Viewer**
 The roster viewer is a general tool that allows for creating many different views of the roster as needed.
-The idea is for the user to use the viewer for arbitrary queries that they're interested in that are not covered in the sections following this one.
+The idea is for the user to use the viewer for arbitrary queries they're interested in that are not covered in the sections following this one.
 The viewer itself is a `marimo.ui.dataframe` UI element that comes with all the transformation capabilities built-in.

 The following image shows an example of the roster viewer UI element: